HydrologicEngineeringCenter/SHEF_processing/rtd_docs/using-dss-exporter.rst

 * **Each pathname has an associated HEC-DSS file name**: When exporting a group, :py:`DssExporter` retrieves the time series from the file indicated in the group

+The available properties are:

+* :py:`override_group_time_window: bool` (get/set) specifies whether the exporter's time window overrides any time window specified for the group in the groups file.
+The default value is :py:`False`

+* :py:`override_group_file_name: bool` (get/set) specifies whether the exporter's HEC-DSS file overrides any file name specified for the time series in the groups file.
+The default value is :py:`False`

 The available groups operations are:

 * :py:`get_groups() -> dict[str, dict[str, Any]]` returns a dictionary that has the available group names as keys.
 The values of the dictionary are